iarna/promisable/README.md

 -------------------------

-* Continuables, as defined by creationix, take signature of (onFullfill,onReject) much like the `then` method in Promises/A+.
-  By contrast, these call a signature of (error,result) that you need to look at, just like with normal node callbacks.
+* Continuables, as defined by creationix, take signature of (onFullfill,onReject) much like the `then` method in Promises/A+, where onFullfill's signature (value) and onRejec's is (error).
+By contrast, promisables take a signature of (onContinue), whose signature is (error,result), just like with normal node callbacks.
 * Promises/A+ make resolving a promise more then once silently ignored.
   Resolving the same promise more then once is an error and should throw an exception rather then just ignoring its input.
+(One might argue that resolving a promise with the same result shouldn't be an error.
+Pull requests would be welcome.)
 * Promises/A+ says that resolving a promise should always wait until nextTick to execute already existing callbacks.
 This slows down processing without any actual value.
 Proponents of this conflate this with ensuring